7AtAri/Document_LLM_on_AWS/README.md

 - ECR (Elastic Cloud Repository) for docker containers
 - S3 (for storage)
-- Fargate (for deployment of containers)
+- ECS Fargate (for deployment of containers)

 ## framework / tools